Novel constraints on neutrino physics beyond the standard model from the CONUS experiment

 \section{Constraints on beyond the standard model neutrino physics}

-Now, we have everything at hand to investigate the \textsc{Conus} \textsc{Run}-1 dataset with respect to BSM signatures and compare our results to limits obtained from other CE$\nu$NS experiments.
-In particular, we are going to deduce constraints for tensor and vector NSIs as well as simplified light vector and scalar mediators.
-For the latter cases, we can additionally analyze the electron channels of these models with an extended dataset at energies between 2 and $8\keV_{ee}$.
+After introducing the experimental characteristics and details of the analysis method, we investigate the \textsc{Conus} \textsc{Run}-1 data set with respect to BSM signatures and compare our results to limits obtained from other CE$\nu$NS experiments.
+In particular, we deduce constraints for tensor and vector NSIs as well as simplified light vector and scalar mediators.
+For the latter cases, we can additionally analyze the electron channels of these models with an extended data set at energies between 2 and $8\keV_{ee}$.